Who we are

 ANDES is a genuinely small business run from Castle Douglas in Galloway (southwest Scotland).
 The business is owned and operated by John Biggar, an active climber, skier and snowboarder.
-John is a fully qualified Mountaineering Instructor (MIC) belonging to the AMI and has completed the Alpine Level 1 instructor course with BASI.
+John is a fully qualified Mountaineering Instructor (WMCI) belonging to the AMI and has completed the Alpine Level 1 instructor course with BASI.
 He is the author of the only comprehensive climbing guidebook to the Andes.
-This book was first published in 1996, with the fourth English edition published in March 2015.
-The first Spanish and second French editions were published in 2007 and 2009, a Polish edition came out in 2012 and a Czech edition in 2019.
+This book was first published in November 1996, with the fifth English edition published in 2020.
+The first Spanish and second French editions were published in 2007 and 2009 respectively, a Polish edition came out in 2012 and a Czech edition in 2019.
 E-book versions of the 5th English edition and 2nd Spanish edition were published in 2021.

-John Biggar, MIC -- Pictured above climbing at City of Rocks, Idaho in July 2014
+John Biggar, WMCI -- Pictured above climbing at City of Rocks, Idaho in July 2014

 I have been operating specialist treks and climbing expeditions to South America for twenty-three years and have climbed over 300 of the 5000m and 6000m peaks in the Andes.
 In that time I have also personally been to every famous peak or trek and have done pretty much all of the sightseeing.
 I have completed a large number of research trips and led unusual itineraries to some interesting and undiscovered places.
 Expeditions run by myself under the ANDES brand have made first British ascents of three of the ten highest Andean peaks (Bonete, Pissis and Cazadero) and first ever ascents of over ten 6000m+ Andean peaks.
 In 2007 I became the second person ot have climbed all of the ten highest peaks in the Andes, after Dario Bracali.
 I am also probably the only person alive to have climbed the high points of all seven Andean countries.
 It is not really boasting to say that I know the Andes, as a whole, better than anyone else in the world.
 I can offer impartial advice, whether you are going trekking, climbing, skiing or just sightseeing.
 In my spare time in Scotland I rock and ice-climb, ski-mountaineer and snowboard.

-Claire Evans helps out in the office several times a week, when she has time off from chasing round the house after two young kids.
+Claire Evans helps out in the office several times a week, when she has time off from chasing round the house after two teens.
 Claire was originally from North Wales.

 Linda Biggar climbing in Rio de Janeiro.
-Linda, a qualified mountaineering instructor (MIA and Winter ML) works on some of our expeditions.
+Linda, a qualified mountaineering instructor (MCI and Winter ML) works on some of our expeditions.

 Our office is located in the centre of Castle Douglas, a quiet wee town in Galloway, in the wet and windy south west corner of Scotland.
 Personal callers are very welcome, although it is much better to phone (01556 503929) or email first to be sure myself or Claire can be around to meet you.